- Management Plan

 - Status: In Progress

-The European ground squirrel (Spermophilus citellus) is a charismatic rodent iconic to the open steppe grasslands of southeastern Europe.
+The European ground squirrel, aka the European souslik (Spermophilus citellus), is a charismatic rodent iconic to the open steppe grasslands of southeastern Europe.
 They are regarded as an umbrella species, which means having healthy squirrel colonies positively impacts other species in the ecosystem.
 Unfortunately, the numbers of ground squirrels are declining rapidly in much of the species range due to a destructive combination of habitat loss, degradation and fragmentation.
 In Slovakia, populations, which had numbered in the millions, have declined by 99% in just 50 years, making the species critically endangered.
 However, restoration efforts led by BROZ have seen remarkable results, doubling the number of ground squirrels in just 2 years.
 Translocating ground squirrels is believed to be a key factor to this success.
 Mossy Earth is proudly supporting the next series of translocations aimed at mimicking natural dispersal cycles and ensuring gene flow between isolated populations.

 A Charismatic Grassland Creature